JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/VsAi/Video/Wan2GP/TROUBLESHOOTING.md

-# Self Health® using WanGP — Troubleshooting Guide
+# JSopX™ using WanGP — Troubleshooting Guide

 This guide covers common issues and their solutions when using WanGP.